contiv/contiv.github.io/README.md

 Then open up `http://localhost:4567`.

-## Submitting changes
+## Submitting Changes
 Make the changes locally on your machine and test it using above instructions.
 When you are ready to submit the changes run `cd websrc; make build`.
-This will build a static website and copy the files to correct location.
-After this, you can commit the code and submit pull request
+This will build a static website and copy the files to correct locations.
+After this, you can commit the code and submit a pull request.

-## Directory structure
+## Directory Structure

-Directory structure for this website follows typical middleman project structure. please see https://middlemanapp.com for more details
+Directory structure for this website follows typical middleman project structure.
+See https://middlemanapp.com for details.

 - Top level directory contains the compiled static HTML webpages for contiv.github.io website
 - `websrc` directory contains the source files used to build the static HTML website